jtuason/twine_to_renpy/README.md

 - Use passage tags to break up into separate rpy files
 - Includes Sugarcube demo for writing Ren'Py games in Twine

-## How to run Python script:
+## How to run the Python script

 1. Download the directory
 2. Open the cmd prompt in the twine_to_renpy directory
 3. Run python twine_to_rpy.py

-## How to run the pyinstaller exe from the itch page:
+## How to run the pyinstaller exe from the itch page

 1. Unzip the directory
 2. Run twine_to_rpy.exe inside the twine_to_rpy directory